HangingBallsack/Notes/INF226_notes.md

 **Virtual memory mapping**

 - Each program gets their own virtual address space
-- memory location not decided at compile time
+- Memory location not decided at compile time
-- memory fragmentation hidden from programs
+- Memory fragmentation hidden from programs
-- easy to page out to swap (store memoty on hard drive)
+- Easy to page out to swap (store memoty on hard drive)

-But, as a consequence: processes cannot directly address or access the memory of other processes
+But, as a consequence: Processes cannot directly address or access the memory of other processes

 Exceptions:
 1. Processes can allocate shared memory
-2. A process can attach themselces as a debugger to another process
+2. A process can attach themselves as a debugger to another process
    - Number 2 is allowed by default in Linux for processes with the same UID

 ## **File system abstraction**